Roman Pasta Alla Gricia vs Classic Carbonara + Recipe

 6. Serve immediately, dressing it with some additional grated parmesan cheese and fresh ground pepper.

-Check out my recipe for Pasta Carbonara and leave a comment to let me know how it turned out!
+Check out my recipe for Pasta Carbonara and Roman Sausage Rigatoni.
+Leave a comment to let me know how it turned out!

 Storage and Reheating